-Our Early Childhood Center is for girls ages 2 through Senior Kindergarten.
+Early Childhood at St. Mary's is for girls ages 2 in St. Mary's Place, Pre-Kindergarten, Junior Kindergarten and Senior Kindergarten.
 St. Mary's Place, for 2's and young 3's, is a Reggio Emilia inspired program using a co-teaching model.
 All of our Early Childhood students attend Spanish two to three times per week, art, music, pre-ballet, STEM, and a weekly chapel service.

 In the Early Childhood, our philosophy is simple: we believe all children are capable, curious, and creative, and that play is the essential work of childhood.